GeoDaCenter/opioid-policy-scan/data_final/metadata/Access_OpioidUseTreatment.md

 Access06 - Nearest euclidean distance from Opioid Use Treatment facilities to centroids of ZCTA areas.
 Files can be found [here]().
 * Access07_Z: Access at ZCTA level for contiguous US
 * Access07_T: Access at census tract level for contiguous US
-* Access07_AK_Z: Access at ZCTA level for state of Alaska
-* Access07_AK_T: Access at census tract level for state of Alaska
-* Access07_HI_Z: Access at ZCTA level for state of Hawaii
-* Access07_HI_T: Access at census tract level for state of Hawaii

 ### Data Source(s) Description:
 Variables were obtained from the SAMHSA service locator.
-Raw data and more details can be found [here](https://dpt2.samhsa.gov/treatment/directory.aspx).
+The Opioid Treatment Programs (OTPs) represented in this set are those certified, either fully or provisionally by SAMHSA.
+Cetification is required for MOUD, but these programs can offer other types of treatment, including counseling and other behavioral therapies.
+Raw data can be found [here](https://dpt2.samhsa.gov/treatment/directory.aspx) and more information can be found [here]https://www.samhsa.gov/medication-assisted-treatment/become-accredited-opioid-treatment-program).

 ### Description of Data Processing: